-Trump tied Ukraine aid to inquiries he sought, Bolton book says - The Boston Globe
+Trump Tied Ukraine Aid to Inquiries He Sought, Bolton Book Says - The Boston Globe

 Bolton also said that after the president’s July phone call with the president of Ukraine, he raised with Attorney General William Barr his concerns about Giuliani, who was pursuing a shadow Ukraine policy encouraged by the president, and told Barr that the president had mentioned him on the call.
 A spokeswoman for Barr denied that he learned of the call from Bolton; the Justice Department has said he learned about it only in mid-August.

-During a previously reported May 23 meeting where top advisers and Senator Ron Johnson, a Wisconsin Republican, briefed him about their trip to Kyiv for the inauguration of President Volodymyr Zelensky, Trump railed about Ukraine trying to damage him and mentioned a conspiracy theory about a hacked Democratic server, according to Bolton.
+During a previously reported May 23 meeting where top advisers and Sen. Ron Johnson, R-Wis., briefed him about their trip to Kyiv for the inauguration of President Volodymyr Zelenskiy, Trump railed about Ukraine trying to damage him and mentioned a conspiracy theory about a hacked Democratic server, according to Bolton.

+The White House did not provide responses to questions about Bolton’s assertions, and representatives for Johnson, Pompeo and Mulvaney did not respond to emails and calls seeking comment Sunday afternoon.

+Bolton’s lawyer blamed the White House for the disclosure of the book’s contents.
+“It is clear, regrettably, from the New York Times article published today that the pre-publication review process has been corrupted and that information has been disclosed by persons other than those properly involved in reviewing the manuscript,” the lawyer, Charles J. Cooper, said Sunday night.

 Advertisement

-Charles J. Cooper, a lawyer for Bolton, declined to comment.
-The White House did not provide responses to questions about Bolton’s assertions, and representatives for Johnson, Pompeo, and Mulvaney did not respond to e-mails and calls seeking comment Sunday afternoon.
+He said he provided a copy of the book to the White House on Dec.
+30 — 12 days after Trump was impeached — to be reviewed for classified information, though, he said, Bolton believed it contained none.

-Bolton’s submission of the book to the White House may have given the White House lawyers direct insight into what Bolton would say if he were called to testify at Trump’s impeachment trial.
+The submission to the White House may have given Trump’s aides and lawyers direct insight into what Bolton would say if he were called to testify at Trump’s impeachment trial.
 It also intensified concerns among some of his advisers that they needed to block Bolton from testifying, according to two people familiar with their concerns.

 The White House has ordered Bolton and other key officials with firsthand knowledge of Trump’s dealings not to cooperate with the impeachment inquiry.
 Bolton said in a statement this month that he would testify if subpoenaed.